Ask a Question

 Riding: 2 - 3 hours

-After breakfast you will have another morning ride, this time in the valley which lies east of the nearby village of Rendola.
+After breakfast you will have another morning ride, this time perhaps in the valley which lies east of the nearby village of Rendola.
 This area is home to small hamlets and traditional Tuscan farmhouses.

 Day 4